shwetarkadam/letters/index.md

 [FAT-Find Among Tabs web extension](#fat-find-among-tabs-web-extension)

 [Unpolished scrambling thoughts](#unpolished-scrambling-thoughts)

+ ## Web extension that converts video audio to text and stores it in file

+*27 February,2022, Tuesday @4:40pm*

+Since these days I'm learning thru other course videos such as Coursera ,udemy and usually I have notes (thru note.codeklutz.com) but then an idea of actually converting any video's audio into text came up.

+But as to how to detect every video's audio seems a challenge for now.

 ## Web extension which screen records and turns it into a gif .